Entities, Identifiers, External identifiers and Names

 The entity name is a human-readable name to distinguish between entity instances.
 Ideally, it should be almost unique.
 The fallback is to use the external unique identifier id known to all external systems.
 The drawback is that we have no guarantee it is legible for users.
 Names are essential for well-designed user interfaces.
 Never require from your users memorizing external identifiers, please provide names.

-For example, the first and last names of a person is the name for a natural entity.
+For example, the first and last names of a person are the name for a natural entity.
 Social security number is a possible external identifier An internal identifier is used as a primary key in the persistence storage.

 Advices